-The notion of grand challenges has over the last decade emerged as a central issue in policymaking and - increasingly - academia.
-In a European context, the Lund Declaration [1] stressed the urgency of pursuing solutions to problems in diverse fields such as climate change, food security, health, industrial restructuring and energy security.
-A key common denominator for these grand challenges is that they can be characterised as persistent problems, which are highly complex, open-ended and characterised by uncertainty in terms of how they can be addressed and solved - a partial solution may result in further problems at a later point in time due to feedback effects (Coenen, Hansen & Rekers, 2015; Schuitmaker, 2012; Upham, Klitkou & Olsen, 2016).
+The notion of grand challenges has over the last decade emerged as a central issue in policymaking and-increasingly-academia.
+In a European context, the Lund Declaration [1] stressed the urgency of pursuing solutions to problems in diverse fields such as climate change, food security, health, industrial restructuring, and energy security.
+A key common denominator for these grand challenges is that they can be characterised as persistent problems, which are highly complex, open-ended, and characterised by uncertainty in terms of how they can be addressed and solved-a partial solution may result in further problems at a later point in time due to feedback effects [2-4].

 Still, despite these uncertainties, the concept of a bioeconomy has been introduced as an important part of the solution to several of these challenges.
-Moving from fossil-based to bio-based products and energy is important from a climate change perspective, but it is also suggested that a transition to a bioeconomy will address issues related to food security, health, industrial restructuring and energy security (Ollikainen, 2014; Pülzl, Kleinschmit & Arts, 2014; Richardson, 2012).
+Moving from fossil-based to bio-based products and energy is important from a climate change perspective, but it is also suggested that a transition to a bioeconomy will address issues related to food security, health, industrial restructuring, and energy security [5-7].

 However, despite the key role attributed to the bioeconomy in addressing these grand challenges, there seems to be little consensus concerning what a bioeconomy actually implies.
-For instance, the conceptualisations of the bio-economy range from one that is closely connected to the increasing use of bio-technology across sectors, e.g. Wield (2013), to one where the focus is on the use of biological material, e.g. McCormick and Kautto (2013).
-Thus, describing the bioeconomy, it has been argued that "its meaning still seems in a flux" (Pülzl et al., 2014, p.
-386) and that the bioeconomy can be characterised as a "master narrative" (Levidow, Birch & Papaioannou, 2013, p.
-95), which is open to very different interpretations.
+For instance, the conceptualisations of the bioeconomy range from one that is closely connected to the increasing use of bio-technology across sectors, e.g., [8], to one where the focus is on the use of biological material, e.g., [9].
+Thus, describing the bioeconomy, it has been argued that "its meaning still seems in a flux" [6] (p.
+386) and that the bioeconomy can be characterised as a "master narrative" [10] (p.
+95), which is open for very different interpretations.

-With this in mind, the aim of this chapter is to provide an enhanced understanding of the notion of the bioeconomy.
+With this in mind, the aim of this paper is to provide an enhanced understanding of the notion of the bioeconomy.
 Arguably, this is important if the transition to the bioeconomy is indeed a key element in targeting a number of central grand challenges.
-Specifically, the chapter seeks to explore the origins, uptake and contents of the term "bioeconomy" in the academic literature.
-First, this includes a bibliometric analysis of peer-reviewed articles on the topic (Section 2.3), which identifies central organisations, countries and scientific fields.
+Specifically, the paper seeks to explore the origins, uptake, and contents of the term "bioeconomy" in the academic literature.
+Firstly, this includes a bibliometric analysis of peer-reviewed articles on the topic (Section 3), which identifies central organisations, countries, and scientific fields.
 A main result is that the bioeconomy concept has been taken up in multiple scientific fields.
-Consequently, in Section 2.4 we review literature on the bioeconomy in order to examine the differences in the understanding of the bioeconomy concept that are put forward in the academic literature.
+Consequently, in Section 4 we review literature on the bioeconomy in order to examine the differences in the understanding of the bioeconomy concept that are put forward in the academic literature.
 Specifically, we focus on the implications regarding overall aims and objectives, value creation, drivers and mediators of innovation, and spatial focus.
 Before proceeding to the analysis, the following section presents the methodology.

-2.2 Methodology
+2. Methodology

-2.2.1 Bibliometric analysis
+2.1.
+Bibliometric Analysis